About Us

 Unable to display PDF file.
 Download instead.

-Live Oak is accepting resumes for a Middle School Humanities Teacher to begin in August, 2024.
+Live Oak is accepting resumes for a Parental Leave Teacher to begin in November 2025 through May/June 2026.
+This position is for in-person instruction.
 Applicants should have experience as head teachers, professional training, enjoy collaborative work on curriculum development, demonstrate a commitment to issues of equity and social justice, and feel a resonance with the school’s mission, vision, values, and educational philosophy.
 Please submit a resume, cover letter, and statement of educational philosophy.

-Primary Responsibilities of the Middle School Humanities Teacher:
+Primary Responsibilities of the Middle School Spanish Teacher:

-• The middle school humanities teacher is responsible for the planning, consistent documentation, and implementation of the middle school humanities program, in accordance with the department standards and school’s educational philosophy, established scope and sequence, and adopted resources.
+• The Middle School Spanish Teacher is responsible for the planning, consistent documentation, and implementation of the middle school program, in accordance with the department standards and school’s educational philosophy, established scope and sequence, and adopted resources.

-• Estimated course load: Teach 2 sections of 1 grade level of humanities; oversee a weekly club; and participate in duties and study halls.
+• Estimated course load: Teach 6 sections of middle school level Spanish; oversee a weekly club; and participate in duties and study halls.

-• Engage in self-reflection and professional growth through goal setting, participation in the PGP program, and attending PD opportunities.
+• Engage in self-reflection and professional growth through goal setting and PD opportunities.

 • Lead an advisory group of middle school students, collaborate with grade-level team on content.